 Day 5

-Today we ride inland enjoying many canters through eucalyptus and pine forests.
-After lunch in a shady place in the woods, we continue towards Quinta da Ortiga where you leave your horses before a short transfer of 30 min to Quinta de Malmedra, a modern, luxury rural hotel in the vicinity of Santiago do Cacém where you will have dinner and overnight.
+Leave Verdemar and ride inland, with the chance to canter through Eucalyptus and Pine forests.
+After lunch in a shady place in the woods, continue towards Quinta da Ortiga.
+Leave the horses and take a 30min transfer to Quinta de Malmedra (or similar), a modern, luxury rural hotel in the vicinity of Santiago do Cacém for dinner and overnight.

 Day 6